 However, the proxy service of both the providers offered fast results.
 The download speeds did not drop off and the results were in the high nineties.
-One of the reason for this is that proxy does not encrypts your entire internet connection, instead only your BitTorrent client.
+One of the reasons for this is that proxy does not encrypt your entire internet connection, instead only your BitTorrent client.

-That said, the proxy service of both the services is almost similar in terms of performance and prices for one-month plan.
-Proxy is good to hiding your identity from copyright sharks spying on BitTorrent swarms.
+That said, the proxy service of both the services is almost similar in terms of performance and prices for the one-month plan.
+Proxy is good for hiding your identity from copyright sharks spying on BitTorrent swarms.
 However, it will not secure your entire internet connection.

 Therefore, if you are looking for privacy and security from a holistic point of view, a VPN is your best bet.
 It encrypts and tunnels your entire internet connection, protecting you while you browse the internet or download torrents.